viviandotdev/ObsidianVault/20 Sources/Don't Be Fooled By This $20,000 Robot.md

 This is not real,
 It is actual real
-What it actually capcapbe of today
+What it actually capable of today

-The showcase sells you the pipedream but what they are actually selling you is not the reality
+The showcase sells you the pipe dream but what they are actually selling you is not the reality

-Most of the
 Paying someone to enter your house in a robot tin suit.
 The robot is actually controlled by a human being